-The model change policy shall define how minor model changes may be aggregated over time and when a combination of minor changes shall be considered a major change.
+The model change policy defines how minor model changes may be aggregated over time and when a combination of minor changes shall be considered a major change.

-Major changes to the internal model, as well as changes to that policy, shall always be subject to prior supervisory approval.
+Major changes to the internal model, as well as changes to that policy, are always subject to prior supervisory approval.

-Minor changes to the internal model shall not be subject to prior supervisory approval insofar as they are developed in accordance with that policy.
+Minor changes to the internal model are not subject to prior supervisory approval insofar as they are developed in accordance with that policy.

-There shall be formal criteria and processes to assess model changes and ensure these are appropriate, these shall include:
+There are formal criteria and processes to assess model changes and ensure these are appropriate, these shall include:

 - a) impact on the ICS capital requirement and on the relevant risk charges and diversification benefits, changes in model scope;

 - b) structure and theory/methodology;

-- c) data sources and external models changes and changes in the system of governance;
+- data sources and external models changes and changes in the system of governance;

 - d) validation framework;

 - e) model policies; and

 - f) model use.

-Model changes are appropriately documented, implemented and communicated.
+Model changes are appropriately documented, implemented and communicated to the GWS.